SmartThingsCommunity/webrtc-tutorial/step_4/STEP_4.md

 }
 ```

 The `createConnection` method stores the connection information in our SQLite database.
-(TODO: maybe
-we should include the code in `db.js` for managing connections here as well rather than including it
-in step_1.)

 #### State Refresh